heyslab/StructuredExperience_NatNeuro_2026/README.md

 ## Included Figure Analysis Scripts

-This release currently includes the core RNN training code and the manuscript analysis scripts for Figure 1.
+This release currently includes the core RNN training code and the manuscript analysis scripts for Figure 1 and 2.
 Additional figure scripts may be added as the release is curated figure-by-figure.

 ### Figure 1